ShutterSeeker/scaleplus-userscripts/README.md

 - **Remove Default**: Click the filled star (★) to clear the default state
 - **Per-Form Storage**: Each form remembers its own default filter independently

+### Middle-Click Favorites
+- **Quick Access**: Middle-click any favorite filter to open it in a new tab
+- **Automatic Application**: The selected favorite automatically applies when the new tab loads

 ---

 #### Environment Labels